art-mth/aMaze/README.md

 ##Features

 ####Menu
-The menu gives the user the ability to choose between different difficulty levels, start previously saved games or quit the application all together.
+The menu gives the player the ability to choose between different difficulty levels, start previously saved games or quit the application all together.

 ![](https://github.com/arthurmathies/aMaze/blob/master/images/mainMenu.png)

 ####Gameplay
-Levels are randomly generated to give the user a new experience every time.
+Levels are randomly generated to give the player a new experience every time.
 The choosen difficulty level determines different variables in the creation of the game including number of monsters and density of the field.

 ![](https://github.com/arthurmathies/aMaze/blob/master/images/gameplayEasy.png)